Best Things To Do in Santiago de Compostela

 The historic centre of the city has many things to see and, after visiting the Cathedral, the first thing I advise you to do to discover them all is to book a place on a tour of Santiago de Compostela.
 With this experience you will not only locate all the points of interest of the Galician capital; thanks to the guide who accompanies you, you will learn about the history and legends of the city in a much more authentic and original way than with any travel guide.

 What will you see on a guided tour of Santiago de Compostela?
 Places like the Cathedral, the four squares that surround it, the monuments scattered around the centre, the most authentic streets of the city, the Abastos market or the Alameda park.
-Here is a selection of what, for me, are the best: Best Tours and Day Trips from Santiago de Compostela.
+Here is a selection of what, for me, are the best: Day Trips from Santiago de Compostela.

 Ana's Traveller Tip